lawrennd/old_talks/_gp/includes/olympic-marathon-gp.md

 \newslide{Olympic Marathon Data GP}

-\figure{\includediagram{../slides/diagrams/gp/olympic-marathon-gp}}{Gaussian process fit to the olympic marathon data.
+\figure{\includediagram{../slides/diagrams/gp/olympic-marathon-gp}}{Gaussian process fit to the Olympic Marathon data.
 The error bars are too large, perhaps due to the outlier from 1904.}{olympic-marathon-gp}

 \notes{